IGPla/docurepo/linux/setup/README.md

 Note: each option that provides paths should be adapted to your system.
 Check the previous configuration on your bumblebee.conf file and copy them from there

-6. Create the following script (it will work after restart): nvidia_on.sh
+6. Create the following script (it will work after restart): nvidia\_on.sh  and place it in /usr/local/bin/nvidia\_on.sh

 ```
 #!/bin/bash
+SERVICE="intel-virtual"
+if pgrep "$SERVICE" >/dev/null
+then
+    echo "$SERVICE is running"
+else
+    echo "$SERVICE is not running.
+Starting service..."
     optirun true
     intel-virtual-output -f
+fi

 ```

 7. Create the following script: nvidia_off.sh